Belo Horizonte International Airport: Recent History

 As of March 2016, only the parking lot and the apron expansion works have been completed.
 After many successive postponements due to budget cuts and judicial disputes between the airport administration, Infraero, the federal government and the contractors, the lengthening of the runway to 3600 m was completed in June 2016.

 As part of the concession, BH Airport committed itself to construct a new parallel runway with a length of 2500 m, connecting taxiways and service roads as well as a multi-storey car park until 2020.

+On November 18, 2025 the entire airports portfolio of Motiva (formerly CCR) was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+Later, on August 20, 2026, the Swiss operator Flughafen Zürich AG sold its participation on BH Airport to the Mexican airport operator ASUR.
+As a result, as of August 2026, BH Airport is formed by Asur with 51% and Infraero with 49% of the shares.
+The transaction with Motiva was completed on August 31, 2026, whereas the one with Flughafen Zürich was still pending government approval.